apwic/nvim/README.md

 ## Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*
+*This is my own config for neovim that is based on the [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim)*

 A starting point for Neovim that is: